 Needed for assembly

-Each part of the Crazyflie Nano Quadcopter Kit is tested before it leaves the factory, but please keep in mind that kit is still experimental, unproven hardware.
+Each part of the Crazyflie Nano Quadcopter Kit is tested before it leaves the factory, but please keep in mind that the kit is still experimental, unproven hardware.
 This hardware is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Customers Who Bought This Product Also Purchased